 For more information about best practices for building VPC networks, see Best practices and reference architectures for VPC design.

 Figure 6.
-Shared VPC network configuration using multiple isolated hosts and service projects (test and production environments).
+Shared VPC network configuration that uses multiple isolated hosts and service projects (test and production environments).

 Hybrid services architecture

 The hybrid services architecture provides additional cloud-native services that are designed to let you connect and secure services in a multi-VPC environment.
 These cloud-native services supplement what is available in the lift-and-shift architecture and can make it easier to manage a VPC-segmented environment at scale.